What is a Passive House? Understanding the Principles Behind This Sustainable Housing Movement

 The Passive House standard actually sets few requirements for builders.
 They only need to achieve certain levels of efficiency and airtightness.
 The choice of materials and building styles depends on the architect’s and engineers’ imaginations, limited mostly by the lot and the property owner’s expectations.

 Proponents admit that passive houses cost more, but argue that it is a worthy investment.
 On average, a passive house might cost an additional $30,000 to build, on top of a $300,000 house.
-However, this is not a significant deviation from other efficient building designs, or the regular improvements that homeowners might expect to pay over the first 10 years of owning a home.
+Passive houses won't make homeowners pay luxury home prices to make the change.
+This is not a significant deviation from other efficient building designs, or the regular improvements that homeowners might expect to pay over the first 10 years of owning a home.